Adult Intellectual & Developmental Disabilities: Autism

 When: Friday Mornings (Weekly)

-Target Audience: Healthcare Providers/Developmental Service Professionals with Experience Working with Adults with IDD.
+Target Audience: Healthcare Providers/Developmental Service Professionals with Experience Working with Autistic Adults.

 To view curriculum content, please click on the toggle button below.